 Climatic Advantage of Smith Beehives

 It is important to note that the Smith beehive was specially designed by a resident of Scotland.
 That nevertheless does not mean the hive will not be suitable for other locations.
-Scotland is ideally cool and wet, and is hugely affected by the North Atlantic drift, the warm sea current from the Caribbean that keep Scotland’s coast ice free during winter unlike the West.
+Scotland is ideally cool and wet, and is hugely affected by the North Atlantic drift, the warm sea current from the Caribbean that keeps Scotland’s coast ice-free during winter, unlike the West.
 This results in drier weather, more sun during summer and colder winter months.

 Scotland, for instance, experiences severe winter months which can lead to the bees freezing when temperatures are very low.
 Furthermore, the bees use up a lot of energy to maintain warmth even on moderately sized hives.
-The Smith beehive therefore makes the task of warming the hive much easier during the winter due to its compact size.
-Ultimately, the beekeeper obtains healthier and well rested honeybees at onset of spring.
+The Smith beehive, therefore, makes the task of warming the hive much easier during the winter due to its compact size.
+Ultimately, the beekeeper obtains healthier and well-rested honeybees at the onset of spring.

-Small sized beehives such as the Smith hive also benefits Scottish beekeepers.
+Small-sized beehives such as the Smith hive also benefit Scottish beekeepers.
 It allows the beekeepers in Scotland to keep the bees close to the nectar and pollen, by moving the beehives directly to the sources of nectar and pollen.
 This substantially minimizes the distances honeybees need to move when foraging.

 Commercial Advantage of Smith Beehives

 Commercial beekeepers place an important role and are part of a much bigger system.
-Major industries served by beekeepers include: agriculture, retail sector, consumer market, and the food industry.
+Major industries served by beekeepers include agriculture, the retail sector, the consumer market, and the food industry.

-Most of the hives used by most commercial beekeepers feature drawers, precisely measured and fitted to allow the honeybees build a honey comb within each of the drawer.
+Most of the hives used by commercial beekeepers feature drawers, precisely measured and fitted to allow the honeybees to build honeycombs within each of the drawers.
 Langstroth hives have these specially designed drawers and are perhaps the most popular type of beehive.
 Other commercial beehives such as the British National, Dadant and Smith hives, mimic the Langstroth, hence they have Langstroth-style drawers.
-However, each hive design is different to meet the varying needs beekeepers.
+However, each hive design is different to meet the varying needs of beekeepers.

 The Smith beehive is common among beekeepers throughout Scotland.
 It is single-walled and similar, often appearing as a shorter version of the British National beehive.
 The size is its defining feature.

-A top space is one of the signature features of the Smith beehive.
-It plays an important role of eliminating any possibility of crushing or killing the bees during routine inspection or honey harvesting.
+Top space is one of the signature features of the Smith beehive.
+It plays an important role in eliminating any possibility of crushing or killing bees during routine inspection or honey harvesting.
 Consequently, it makes it so much easier for the beekeeper to check on the bees.
-Harvesting of honey also becomes so much easier.
+Harvesting honey also becomes so much easier.